viamrobotics/docs/docs/services/slam/cartographer/_index.md

 [The Cartographer Project](https://github.com/cartographer-project) contains a C++ library that performs dense Simultaneous Localization And Mapping (SLAM).

 To use Cartographer with the Viam {{< glossary_tooltip term_id="slam" text="SLAM" >}} service, you can use the [`cartographer`](https://app.viam.com/module/viam/cartographer) {{< glossary_tooltip term_id="modular-resource" text="modular resource" >}}.
-See the [Use Modules](/registry/#use-modules) section for instructions on using a module from the Viam registry on your machine.

 The source code for this module is available on the [`viam-cartographer` GitHub repository](https://github.com/viamrobotics/viam-cartographer).